nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Upon start up, you will be prompted to log in to unlock Jarvis's full set of features.
- Please refer to the logging in segment below to complete your login.
+ Please refer to [Logging into Jarvis](#5-logging-into-jarvis) below to complete your login.
  Do note that after editing your login details, exiting and relaunching the Jarvis User interface will take some time as Jarvis is attempting to log you into Source Academy.